 The edition and the author (Louise Glück)

-Bilingual edition, which is always appreciated, from the Poetry Viewer Collection Poetry Viewer Collection of the publisher book viewer, but I miss that it has notes.
+Bilingual education, which is always appreciated, from the Visor Poetry Collection Visor Poetry Collection from the Visor libros publishing house, but I miss having notes.
 With translation by Andrés Catalán.

 Louise Glück, a poet born in New York in 1943, was awarded the 2020 Nobel Prize for Literature and The Wild Iris is supposed to be her most ambitious poetic work.
 She was a Pulitzer Prize winner for poetry in 1993.